rackep/kc_project/README.md

 ## ACCESSING APPLICATION

 Application can be accessed using Ingress resouce.
-If host ip in the Vagrant file was not changed (`config.vm.network "private_network", ip: "192.168.56.6"`) Keycloak should be accessible on `keycloak.192.168.56.6.nip.io` URL.
+If host ip in the Vagrant file was not changed (`config.vm.network "private_network", ip: "192.168.56.7"`) Keycloak should be accessible on `keycloak.192.168.56.7.nip.io` URL.
-Open **keycloak.192.168.56.6.nip.io** URL and accept Unsecure domain (current implementation does not use certificate) for SSL.
+Open **keycloak.192.168.56.7.nip.io** URL and accept Unsecure domain (current implementation does not use certificate) for SSL.

-## TESTING APPLICATION
+## TESTING APPLICATION (not wokring with remote infinispan)

 ### 1. Login into the app
-Click on `Administration Console` to access http://keycloak.192.168.56.6.nip.io/admin/ page and accept Security Warning.
+Click on `Administration Console` to access http://keycloak.192.168.56.7.nip.io/admin/ page and accept Security Warning.
 Sign-in using provisioned credentials username: `admin`, password `admin`.

 ### 2. Create realm